nipun3011/LittleCitizens/README.md

 Avatar Personalization: Children can personalize avatars, outfits, and accessories, reflecting their achievements and progress.
 ### Educational resources:
-'Little Citizens' offers a resource library with legal documents, case studies, and reference materials for deeper exploration and research.
+'Mini Juris' offers a resource library with legal documents, case studies, and reference materials for deeper exploration and research.
 ### Real-time support:
 A chat feature provides real-time clarification on legal concepts and